 Are all the members English, and from Calpe?

 - No, we have members of many nationalities, and from a number of towns and villages in the area.

 With so many members, how is information disseminated?

 - This Web site is members’ main resource.
-We also hold a general meeting once a month, at present in the meeting room of the Hotel Ifach, Calpe.
+We also hold a general meeting once a month, at present in the meeting room of the Salon Blau of the Casa Cultura, Calpe.
 Information regarding groups, travel, etc, is disseminated at that time.
 Information is also channelled through group leaders to their individual groups, and through local newspapers and radio.
 New information may be emailed to members occasionally.